aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     }
     ```

+???+ note
-Note: After removing a path prefix with `strip_prefixes`, the new root path will automatically be mapped to the path argument of `/`.
+    After removing a path prefix with `strip_prefixes`, the new root path will automatically be mapped to the path argument of `/`.
 For example, when using `strip_prefixes` value of `/pay`, there is no difference between a request path of `/pay` and `/pay/`; and the path argument would be defined as `/`.

 ## Advanced